Sweden men's national football team: Current squad

-The following 26 players have been called up for the UEFA Euro 2024 qualifying matches against Belgium and Azerbaijan on 24 and 27 March 2023, respectively.
+The following 24 players were called up for the 2026 FIFA World Cup qualification matches against Switzerland and Slovenia on 15 and 18 November 2025, respectively.

-Caps and goals are correct as of 12 January 2023, after the match against Iceland.
+Caps and goals are correct as of 18 November 2025, after the match against Slovenia.

 Recent call-ups

-The following 49 players have also been called up to the Sweden squad within the last twelve months.
+The following 21 players have also been called up to the Sweden squad within the last twelve months.